wolfcms/wolfcms/wolf/plugins/backup_restore/readme.txt

 * To use the settings and documentation pages, you will first need to enable the plugin!

-* This plugin is only useable by people with the 'administrator' role.
+* This plugin is only useable by the user with user id '1'.

 == LICENSE ==

-Copyright 2009, Martijn van der Kleijn. <martijn.niji@gmail.com>
+Copyright 2009-2010, Martijn van der Kleijn. <martijn.niji@gmail.com>
 This plugin is licensed under the GPLv3 License.
 <http://www.gnu.org/licenses/gpl.html>